Our feet are all we have to stand on and just like the rest of our body, they deserve some TLC.

 - Wear socks or slippers and avoid walking barefoot.

 - Hydrate, hydrate, hydrate!
 Your feet will tell you when they’re thirsty and don’t let them get too dry again before you hydrate them.
 You wouldn’t neglect the skin on your face so why would you neglect the skin on your feet?
-The key to having baby-smooth feet it to regularly apply a hydrating moisturizer.
+The key to having baby smooth feet is to regularly apply a hydrating foot care product.

 While I am confident that the above 7 steps will guarantee you baby-smooth feet, they can be time-consuming and not exactly cost-effective which is why I don’t do them very often.
 It’s also because there is an easier way.